varunkumardev/amitmerchant1990.github.io/_posts/2020-8-06-typescript-private-modifier-vs-ecmascript-hash-private-fields.md

 console.log(instance.dHelper()); // prints '20'
 ```

-As you can see, even if the subclass `D` has a similarly named field `foo` like that of the parent class `C`, it hadn't been overridden in `D`.
+As you can see, even though the subclass `D` has a similarly named field `foo` like that of the parent class `C`, it hadn't been overridden in `D`.
 This wouldn't be possible if we had declared those with the regular `private` keyword.

 This comes in handy if you’re a library author, removing or renaming a private field should never cause a breaking change.